 Achieving and maintaining a normal weight and reaching full physical health is the priority, at which point cognitive-behavioral or other forms of psychotherapy may be utilized to address underlying issues and patterns.
 Joint or family therapy sessions are often recommended as well.

 Successful treatment of bulimia will require nutritional rehabilitation, psychosocial intervention, and medication management.
 The goal is to allow an individual to establish a pattern of regular non-binge eating meals while improving and addressing underlying psychological issues and treating co-occurring conditions.

 Bulimia treatment options may include individual cognitive-behavioral psychotherapy and group or family therapy, psychotropic medications, and nutritional counseling and planning.

 Latest Eating Disorder Research & Findings

 There have been a variety of advancements made with research into eating disorders.
 Some of the recent developments here include:

 - Studies performed involving family members and twins suggest both anorexia and bulimia have hereditary components.
-Researchers are working to discover the specific genes which relate to susceptibility to these conditions, and multiple genes along with environmental factors are likely involved.
+Researchers are working to discover the specific genes related to susceptibility to these conditions, and multiple genes and environmental factors are likely involved.

 - Gonadal steroids are another key topic of investigation.
-Their importance is suggested by the gender differences of these conditions, and the time of their emergence in relation to puberty.
+Their importance is suggested by the gender differences of these conditions and their emergence with puberty.

-- Another topic of study in relation to eating disorders is the neurobiology involving emotional and social behavior along with the neuroscience of feeding behavior.
+- Another topic of study about eating disorders is the neurobiology involving emotional and social behavior and the neuroscience of feeding behavior.

-- Ongoing topics of study currently include the effectiveness of psychosocial interventions and medications, as well as different combinations of the two, for successful treatment.
+- Ongoing topics of study currently include the effectiveness of psychosocial interventions and medications and different combinations of the two for successful treatment.